MustofAhmed41/Data-Preprocessing-using-Distributed-Database/README.md

   * Sending data back and forth between client and server
   * Vertically fragment data in the main server
   * Read data from the client server on the main sever
+  * Each client have different prepreocessing techniques for different types of data
   * **Client 1 (Numerical values)**
     *   Filling missing values using  mean value
     *   Handling Outliers